The Old Gods and the New

-"The Old Gods and the New" is the sixth episode of the second season of HBO's medieval fantasy television series Game of Thrones.
-The 16th episode of the series overall, "The Old Gods and the New" was written by Vanessa Taylor and directed by David Nutter, his directorial debut for the series.
+"The Old Gods and the New" is the sixth episode of the second season of HBO's medieval fantasy television series Game of Thrones, and the 16th episode overall.
+The episode was directed by David Nutter, his directorial debut for the series, and written by Vanessa Taylor.
+It first aired on May 6, 2012.

 In the episode, a riot breaks out in King's Landing as King Joffrey Baratheon passes through Flea Bottom; Theon Greyjoy seizes Winterfell and executes Ser Rodrik Cassel; Arya Stark struggles to stay undercover at Harrenhal; Robb Stark flirts with Talisa, a field nurse, before learning of Theon's attack; Jon Snow and his companions ambush a wildling outpost beyond the Wall; and Daenerys Targaryen discovers that her dragons have been stolen in Qarth.
-The episode's title refers to both the "Old Gods" a religion practiced by the long extinct natives of Westeros, Children of the Forest and still present mainly in the North and the "New Gods," the prevalent religion brought over in the time when the First Men came to Westeros but still present in most of the country.
+The episode's title refers to both the "Old Gods", a religion practiced by the long-extinct natives of Westeros, Children of the Forest, and still present mainly in the North, and the "New Gods", the prevalent religion brought over in the time when the First Men came to Westeros but still present in most of the country.

 This episode was acclaimed by critics, who praised the King's Landing riot sequence, character development, and final scenes, and won a Primetime Emmy Award for Outstanding Makeup for a Single-Camera Series (Non-Prosthetic).